Malupp/MicrosoftRew_Farming/README.md

-## A little Project to automate farming on Microsoft Rewards
+## A little Project using Selenium and Python to automate farming on Microsoft Rewards